Ep94: Lisa Ryan – Be Grateful For Who You Are And Where You Are

 Guest profile

 Lisa Ryan is the chief appreciation strategist at Grategy.
-She is an award-winning speaker, an author of 10 books, including Manufacturing Engagement, and co-star in two inspirational films with other personal development experts that you may have heard of – and she’s happy to name-drop when asked.
+She is an award-winning speaker, an author of 10 books, including Manufacturing Engagement, and a co-star in two inspirational films with other personal development experts that you may have heard of – and she’s happy to name-drop when asked.
 When she’s not on stage, you’ll find Lisa traveling the world meeting relatives she has discovered on Ancestry.com, reading murder mysteries, or catering to the demands of her two very spoiled cats – Simba and Tinkerbell.

 “My goal is to really to continue having the happy, satisfied marriage that I have with my fabulous spouse, and being able to do what I love, because right now I’m pretty darn happy.”